MelancholySlime/RuneForge-Mod-Storage/README.md

 **If you are a mod author and wish to have your work removed**, please open an [Issue](https://github.com/MelancholySlime/RuneForge-Mod-Storage/issues) with the subject `[Takedown Request]`.
 Your request will be honored promptly and with care. 🌷

----
+## 🦊‍🎫 About the Little Fox

+This archive is quietly maintained by a small fox who roams the internet collecting mods, fueled by coffee and a big heart. 🦊

 <div align="center">
-  <sub>Maintained with ☕ and 💖 · Automated by GitHub Actions · Not affiliated with Riot Games</sub>
+  <sub>Maintained by 🦊 with ☕, 💖 · Automated by GitHub Actions · Not affiliated with Riot Games</sub>
 </div>